 The course is fast-paced, and according to multiple students, Sporty’s IFR course is disorganized.
 There is no smooth transition from one topic to another.
 Instead, Sporty expects the instrument students to understand specific terms without explaining them.

-Nevertheless, this course did an excellent job at illustrating maneuvers for practical instrument flying.
+Nevertheless, this course did an excellent job of illustrating maneuvers for practical instrument flying.

 All 27 essential IFR maneuvers are explained in this course using 3D animation and narration.
 The lessons contain details of flying en-route, arrival, and departure IFR charts using an iPad.
 3d approach videos for better explanation.